All Episodes

 The New York Post, we've just run a poll which shows the majority of New Yorkers believe that he did something unethical, if not criminal.

-Uh and so he's not fooling anybody.
+And so he's not fooling anybody.

-We uh were fooled back in our hour of need, back in, you know, March, April, May, June, but not anymore.
+We were fooled back in our hour of need, back in, you know, March, April, May, June, but not anymore.

-We've seen him for what he is, and really he has bungled the response to the coronavirus from the very beginning.
+And really, he has bungled the response to the coronavirus from the very beginning.

 Remember, he downplayed it in those early days.

-Uh then, you know, he the nursing homes.
+Then, you know, the nursing homes.

 I mean, everything he's done, he's still doing it.